kjsmita6/node-steam-parentbot/README.md

 	logfile: 'username.log', //filename to log stuff to, defaults to username.log
 	guardCode: 'XXXXX', //steam guard code, only needed if you get error 63 when logging in, can remove after sentry is generated,
 	gamePlayed: 440 //game that the bot will play, don't include for no game
-	service: 'Parental' //service for SteamUnifiedMessages, leave blank to not include });
+	service: 'Parental', //service for SteamUnifiedMessages, leave blank to not include
+	richPresenceID: 440 //game to use rich presence with, don't include for no rich presence });

 ```